What is an occupancy rate? [Formula + Improvement Ideas]

 Word of mouth also plays a big role in enhancing your hotel's occupancy rate.
 Make sure to always strive for providing a flawless guest experience and ask guests for their feedback and reviews.

 In order to make every guest happy, it's crucial to personalise offerings and tailor your services to your guests' needs.
 With Oaky, the leading upselling software, you will be able to personalise your upselling deals and streamline the process of their management and send-outs which will lead to higher profit and happier guests who will appreciate the opportunity to customise their stays.
-Chat with one of our upselling experts to see how automated upselling can help propel your business forward.

 If you're ready to kick off with upselling today, download our brief checklist on how to create your first upselling deal and make it perfect from the get-go.